Libya accuses Italian navy of violating waters

-TRIPOLI Libya's elected government has accused the Italian navy of violating the country's territorial waters after authorities said they spotted three Italian warships off the eastern coast, but Italy's government on Sunday dismissed the claim.
+TRIPOLI Nov 1 Libya's elected government has accused the Italian navy of violating the country's territorial waters after authorities said they spotted three Italian warships off the eastern coast, but Italy's government on Sunday dimissed the claim.

-In a statement released late on Saturday, Libya's recognised government said its naval forces had spotted three warships close to the east coast of the North African country.
+In a statement released late on Saturday, Libya's recognized government said its naval forces had spotted three warships close to the east coast of the North African country.

 "The warships kept on until they approached the shores of Deryana town in east of Benghazi," it said.
 "The government strongly condemns this violation."